 Forthcoming Hertsmere Borough Council elections

 Hertsmere councillors are elected every four years.
-The next Hertsmere elections will take place in 2020 and there will be 39 seats up for election.
-However by-elections can occur at any time, for example is a councillors resigns from a seat.
+The next Hertsmere elections take place on Thursday 2 May 2019 and there are 39 seats up for election.
+However by-elections can occur at any time, for example if a councillor resigns from a seat.